By: Kristin Bourne

 All of this can be yours for the right price.
 What a beauty!

-Turtle's Nest.
+Bella Blu.
 Right on the sand.

 Next is the building for Meads Bay Beach Villas.
 You can read more about villas along Meads Bay, here.

 Immediately beyond Turtle's Nest is the pretty and unique boutique hotel, Frangipani.
+Pretty in pink, Frangipani is a gem!

-Frangipani is also home to the new, stylish, chic yet casual Petals Boutique.
+Frangipani is home to the stylish, chic yet casual Petals Boutique.
 Petals can not be seen from the beach but is less than a minute walk from the sand as it sits right there next to one of the Frangipani pools and next to the Frangipani office.

 I would suggest bringing some cash or plastic with you if you are staying elsewhere and take off down the beach for a walk, Petals is worth stopping in! ;-) You can read more about Petals Boutique, here.